packagist/private-packagist-docs/docs/self-hosted/bitbucket-server-oauth1-integration-setup.md

 ## Private Packagist Self-Hosted

 ## Initial Setup
 Hit the “Add integration“ button on the admin page to get to the form below.
-To setup a Bitbucket Data Center / Server integration with Private Packagist start by selecting "Bitbucket Data Center / Server" as the platform, OAuth 1 as OAuth version, and enter the URL of your on-premise Bitbucket Server into the base URL field as seen in the example below.
+To setup a Bitbucket Data Center / Server integration with Private Packagist start by selecting "Bitbucket Data Center / Server" as the platform, enter the URL of your on-premise Bitbucket Data Center / Server into the base URL field, and select OAuth 1 as OAuth version as seen in the example below.

 ![Packagist Setup](/Resources/public/img/docs/integration-setup/bitbucket-server-oauth1-01-packagist-setup.png)